vegan, oil-free, gluten free, wfpb

 Instructions

-- Place crushed soy curls and vegetable broth in a medium bowl, mix and let sit while you prep other ingredients.
-(If baking set oven for 375°)
+- Add crushed soy curls and vegetable broth to a medium bowl, mix and set aside while you prep the other ingredients.
+(If baking preheat oven to 375°F now.)

-- In food processor, place rolled oats and pulse till finely chopped.
-Add soaked soy curls and any remaining broth, sautéed vegetables and remaining ingredients to oats.
-Blend in food processor until fully combined.
+- In food processor, add the rolled oats and pulse until finely chopped.
+Add soaked soy curls (and any remaining broth), sautéed vegetables and remaining ingredients to the oats.

 Oven Directions